ETumang/elecanisms/README.md

 git clone https://github.com/ETumang/elecanisms.git
 ```

 Now that we have the code, let's look at the code file we will be using.
 Our first task will be to upload the compiled result of blink.c.
 Blinking an LED is the embedded equivalent to printing 'Hello World!' in other languagues and is a good starting point for making sure that all components of your system are functioning properly.
-For this, I will use the text editor nano because it's included with most distrabutions.
+For this, I will use the text editor nano because it's included with most distributions.
 Feel free to use another editor.
 Also, if you didn't clone the repository into your home folder, you will need to cd into that folder.
 ```bash
 cd
 cd elecanisms/blink